 As we head into the holiday season, its so easy to feel overwhelmed!
 I’m here to share some of my favorite tips to make your job just a little bit easier.

 This post is sponsored by Milo’s Tea Company.
 All opinions stated are my own.

 Even though I’m only (yes, ONLY) 34, I’ve been hosting Thanksgivings and Christmases for a solid decade now.
 As our family has changed, so have our holidays!
 The biggest change came when we moved to Cincinnati two and a half years ago, where David’s family lives.
 My holidays went from 2-6 people, to over 20!
-I’ve learned a lot of lessons along the way- mostly the hard way, so I’m here to teach you from my mistakes, and make YOUR holiday entertaining just a smidgeon smoother.
+I’ve learned a lot of lessons from kitchen experts along the way- mostly the hard way, so I’m here to teach you from my mistakes, and make YOUR holiday entertaining just a smidgeon smoother.

 1.Simple is best.
 Don’t over complicate your menu.